Mickey Rooney was an Elvis Fan! - By Barbara Lee

 Mickey Rooney

 It was a pleasure to know Mickey Rooney.
-I had seen him intermittently over the years, and, of course, family members knew him.
+I had seen him intermittently over the years, and family members had known him in past years.
 What I did not know until our last visit was that Mickey Rooney was an Elvis fan!

-The Mick was surprised to learn that I was kin to Elvis, and I, in turn, was surprised to learn that Mickey's late son, Timmy Rooney, was a student of karate with Elvis while the latter was living in California.
+The Mick was surprised to learn that I was kin to Elvis, and I, in turn, was surprised to learn that Mickey's late son, Tim, was a student of karate with Elvis while the latter was living in California.

-Sadly, Timmy Rooney died following a five year battle with dermatomyositis on September 24, 2006.
-His career as a child actor included films and TV shows but only after a miraculous recovery from childhood polio, which had left him paralyzed for two years.
-He and older brother, Mickey Rooney Jr. were two of Disney's original Mouseketeers in TV's original "The Mickey Mouse Club"
+Sadly, Tim Rooney died following a five year battle with dermatomyositis on September 24, 2006.
+His career as a child actor included films and TV shows, but only after a miraculous recovery from childhood polio, which had left him paralyzed for two years.
+He and older brother, Mickey Rooney Jr., were two of Disney's original Mouseketeers in TV's original "The Mickey Mouse Club"

-My last meeting with Mickey before he passed was quite sad because I knew that he was not too well and struggling.
-I had mentioned to Mickey that Elvis was a fan of both he and Judy Garland, whom Mickey could barely speak of without tearing up.
+My last meeting with Mickey before he passed was quite sad because he was not too well and was struggling.
+When I mentioned to Mickey that Elvis was a fan of both he and Judy Garland, whom Mickey could barely speak of without tearing up, his blue eyes lit up.
 Then a question came up: did Elvis and Judy ever perform together?
-The only answer seems to be that they may have rehearsed together as Judy was slated to appear on Elvis' 1969 television event, and, likewise, Elvis was slated to appear on the Judy Garland show.
+Mickey didn't know, but the only answer seems to be that they may have rehearsed together as Judy was slated to appear on Elvis' 1969 television event, and, likewise, Elvis was slated to appear on the Judy Garland show.
 No definite proof of either appearing is obtainable other than through word of mouth.
-Elvis did enjoy the "Wizard of Oz" and loved the song, "Over the Rainbow," which he sang in private, never recording it professionally, however, in private.
-His reason for never recording the much-beloved song was, like many, he believed the song always and forever belongs to Judy Garland.
+It is curious that the intention of both was to appear, but something must have occurred to halt the idea.
+Elvis enjoyed the "Wizard of Oz" and loved the song, "Over the Rainbow," which he sang in private, and though he never recorded it professionally, it was recorded in private.
+His reason for not recording the much-beloved song was because, like many, he believed the song always and forever belongs to Judy Garland.

-As for Mickey Rooney and Elvis, tempting him with an Elvis' family recipe for potato salad, which I am sure he looked forward to trying, was a joy!
+As for Mickey Rooney, tempting him with an Elvis' family recipe for potato salad, which I am sure he looked forward to trying, was a joy!
 And Mickey didn't forget!
 Here is an excerpt from an email Mickey had sent to me:

 "SORRY I HAVE TO RUN..WILL CATCH UP ASAP WE WILL BE BACK SOMETIME IN JANUARY.
 PLEASE KEEP IN TOUCH.

 P.S.
-WOULD STILL LOVE TO HAVE SOME OF THOSE ELVIS RECEIPES!!
+WOULD STILL LOVE TO HAVE SOME OF THOSE ELVIS RECIPES!!
 YUMMY!!
-THANK SO MUCH.
+THANKS SO MUCH.
 HAVE A VERY HAPPY THANKSGIVING AND A VERY MERRY CHRISTMAS XXOO"

 The legend, Mickey Rooney, is gone now.
 He is missed by his family, by his friends, by the world, and by...me.